-Our Main Evening Events run each night about 7pm for three hours and will include a tour of the observatory and all the equipment and will have a main presentation in the warm room which will be about 40 minutes.
+Our Main Evening Events run each night about 8pm for three hours and include a tour of the observatory and a main presentation which will be about 40 minutes.
 The title of these events refers to the theme of this talk, so we cover topics as diverse as the aurora, one of our most popular nights, through to specific themed planet nights, such as our ever popular Jupiter and Saturn evenings.
 We will spend as much time as possible using the fantastic array of telescopes we have on site to observe the cosmos.
-These events are usually in full darkness to maximise time on the telescopes, but during the summer months will be partial daylight and guests may enjoy summer sights such as beautiful sunsets and enigmatic noctilucent clouds, with stargazing possible towards the end of the event, we can also make use of specialist solar telescopes to observe the sun during the daytime.
+These events are usually in full darkness to maximise time on the telescopes, but during the summer months will be partial daylight and guests may enjoy summer sights such as beautiful sunsets and enigmatic noctilucent clouds.
 Our Weekend Late Night events have the same format as the main events, but are in the late night slots of Fridays, Saturdays and some Thursdays.
-These events are our premium events so have limited guest numbers to give a more intimate event and have other perks.
-We also run Family Events such as Young Explorers and Space Kids, and special events such as Relaxed Astronomy to make sure there is something for everyone.
+These events are our premium events so have limited guest numbers and have other perks.
+We also run family events such as Young Explorers and Space Kids, and special events such as Relaxed Astronomy to make sure there is something for everyone.
 Please note we are only open to the public for the events listed on the calendar and we are very limited on space, so you need to have a ticket purchased in advance to attend.

 During most events, the priority is to stargaze where possible.
 Our astronomers will keep a watch on the sky for any opportunities to observe throughout the event.
 The night sky changes throughout the year, so different event themes and observing targets will vary.
 But rest assured, we know the best places to point our telescopes to get the most phenomenal views of deep sky objects such as star clusters, nebulae and galaxies when conditions are suitable.
 We’ll also observe from our viewing decks to see with naked eye sights such as the Milky Way and if you’re lucky some shooting stars too!
 When you’re not looking through the eyepiece of a telescope, our astronomers work hard to ensure you will be thoroughly engaged with tours of the site, along with interactive and educational talks on topics such as meteorites, cosmology or exoplanets.
 The range and diversity of our talks means that we regularly have multiple return visits from guests keen to gain a greater understanding of the vast and beautiful universe which we inhabit.